 # with monthly frequency by indicating frequency=12:

-The procedure to obtain the same result starting from a TSV file is just as simple.
+ga_ts <- ts(gadata$sessions, start = c(2023,1), frequency = 12) The procedure to obtain the same result without going through the API is just as simple.

-Now I open the file with a text editor and delete the first lines with the general information and the grand total at the bottom of the file.
+I then open the file with a text editor and delete any general header lines and the totals at the bottom.
+If I want, I can rename the columns (“date” and “sessions”) for better readability.

 # Import a very simple dataset

-# with date and users per day
+# with month and sessions

 # Convert the data into a time series

-Now that I have my time series, I have a multitude of R packages available that provide me with all the useful tools for any type of analysis, from the most basic to the most in-depth.
+sitedata_ts <- ts(sitedata$sessions, start = c(2023,1), frequency = 12) Now that I have my time series, I have a multitude of R packages available that provide me with all the useful tools for any type of analysis, from the most basic to the most in-depth.

 Install the forecast package to be able to use the very useful ma() function: